SergeyDavidovich/SergeyDavidovich/README.md

 ### Hi there 👋
 ---
-<h3>I'm full stack dotnet developer based on Domain Driven Development and focusing on Asp Net Core, Blazor, Abp.io</h3>
+#### I'm full stack dotnet developer based on Domain Driven Development and focusing on Asp Net Core, Blazor, Abp.io</h3>

 ---
 #### Chat with me: [Skype:](https://join.skype.com/invite/bzmjtChofezi) or [Telegram](https://t.me/Writesd) about app development, services, the ABP Framework and more!